chicas-lancaster/websource/README.markdown

 `./content/media/images/content` and are named by the `image:` field in the YAML header of the project page.

+## Research Themes

+Add people to the research themes by adding their name to the relevant list of names in the template pages in the research themes folder.

 ## Building The Site

 If you want to try to build a local copy of the web pages to see what your changes look like before committing you'll need to install `hyde`, the website builder software used.
 This currently requires a few other dependencies and there are some issues running it on Python 3, so you may have to install Python 2, and that might be tricky on Windows.

-At some point I may try setting up GitHub Actions to build the site which means you would be able to see a built site from your forked repository online before sending a pull request.
+From the top level folder `make force` will build the site.

+Use `make publish` to build and then push the built site to the github repository that is served as the CHICAS web page.
+In the past this build-and-publish was done via github integration with CI whenever the built site was committed to the source repository but that was changed.